Sabermetrics: Applications

-Machine learning model
+Sabermetrics are commonly used for everything from sportswriting to baseball Hall of Fame consideration, selecting player match-ups and evaluating in-game strategic options.
+Advanced statistical measures may be utilized in determining in-season and end-of-the-season awards (such as Player of the Week and MVP).
+Those which are most useful in evaluating past performance and predicting future outcomes are valuable in determining a player's contributions to his team, potential trades, contract negotiations, and arbitration.

-A machine learning model can be built using data sets available at sources such as baseball-reference.
-This model will give probability estimates for the outcome of specific games or the performance of particular players.
-These estimates are increasingly accurate when applied to a large number of events over a long term.
-The game outcome (win/lose) is treated as having a binomial distribution.
+Recently, sabermetrics has been expanded to examining ballplayer minor league performance in AA and AAA ball in a manner similar to evaluating it at the Major League level, known as Minor-League Equivalency.

-Predictions can be made using a logistic regression model with explanatory variables including: opponents' runs scored, runs scored, shutouts time at bat, winning rate, and pitcher whip.
+Advancements since 1985

-Recent advances
+Bill James' two books, The Bill James Historical Baseball Abstract (1985) and Win Shares (2002) have continued to advance the field of sabermetrics.
+The work of his former assistant Rob Neyer, who later became a senior writer at ESPN.com and national baseball editor of SBNation, also contributed to popularizing sabermetrics since the mid-1980s.

-Many sabermetricians are still working hard to contribute to the field through creating new measures and asking new questions.
-Bill James' two Historical Baseball Abstract editions and Win Shares book have continued to advance the field of sabermetrics, 25 years after he helped start the movement.
-His former assistant Rob Neyer, who is now a senior writer at ESPN.com and national baseball editor of SBNation, also worked on popularizing sabermetrics since the mid-1980s.
+Nate Silver, a former writer and managing partner of Baseball Prospectus, invented PECOTA (Player Empirical Comparison and Optimization Test Algorithm) in 2002–2003, introducing it to the public in the book Baseball Prospectus in 2003.
+It assumes that the careers of similar players will follow a similar trajectory.

-Nate Silver, a former writer and managing partner of Baseball Prospectus, invented PECOTA.
-This acronym stands for Player Empirical Comparison and Optimization Test Algorithm, and is a sabermetric system for forecasting Major League Baseball player performance.
-Simply put, it assumes that the careers of similar players will follow a similar trajectory.
-This system has been owned by Baseball Prospectus since 2003 and helps the website's authors invent or improve widely relied-upon sabermetric measures and techniques.
+Beginning in the 2007 baseball season, MLB started looking at technology to record detailed information regarding each pitch that is thrown in a game.
+This became known as the PITCHf/x system, which uses video cameras to record pitch speed at its release point and crossing the plate, location, and angle (if any) of a break.

-Beginning in the 2007 baseball season, the MLB started looking at technology to record detailed information regarding each pitch that is thrown in a game.
-This became known as the PITCHf/x system which is able to record the speed of the pitch, at its release point and as it crossed the plate, as well as the location and angle of the break of certain pitches through video cameras.
-FanGraphs is a website that favors this system as well as the analysis of play-by-play data.
-The website also specializes in publishing advanced baseball statistics as well as graphics that evaluate and track the performance of players and teams.
+FanGraphs is a website that utilizes this information and other play-by-play data to publish advanced baseball statistics and graphics.